nvim-neo-tree/neo-tree.nvim/CONTRIBUTING.md

 mise test-docker
 ```

+Additionally, if you have a minimal config for your issue, the current practice
+is to write it under `tests/repro/[issue-number].lua` and then `nvim -u
+tests/repro/[...].lua`.
+That area is gitignored for now because `plenary.test`
+doesn't allow orchestrating child Neovim instances, but this might change after
+migrating to `mini.test`.

 ## Code Style

 Largely, your code just has to look like the surrounding code.
 Here are the
 current style choices being observed:

-- snake_case for all variables and functions.
+- snake_case for most variables and functions.
-    - flatcase is also acceptable, especially if the naming is inspired
-    by lua's own methods (`to{something}`) or just subjectively
-    looks nicer than snake_case
+    - flatcase is sometimes acceptable.
+Examples being functions named like
+    Lua's builtins (`to{thing}`) or for shortening temporary variable names
+    (`relpath/abspath` instead of `relative/absolute_path`).
 - unless it is a class, then use PascalCase
 - other OOP things, like method names should use camelCase

-Types are currently named following a rough convention of flatcase for scoping,
+Lua types currently follow a rough convention of flatcase for scoping, then
-then PascalCase for the actual type and fields:
+PascalCase for the actual type and fields:

-`neotree(.module.path).TheActualType(.SubfieldName)`
+`neotree(.optional.module.path).ActualType(.SubfieldName)`

 For example: